 Snappy is designed with that purpose in mind.
-It captures a screen area, pin it above all of other windows, and stay there until you close it.
+It captures a screen area, pins it above all of the other windows, and stays there until you close it.
 The pinned snap appears on all the desktop so you can snap an area in one desktop and bring it to another desktop.

 You can take several snaps and have them appear on the desktop all at once.
 It’s useful if you want to compare visual notes from several locations together.